MarketingPipeline/Serverless-Guestbook/HOW_TO_SETUP.md

 With your Google Form Link from earlier - change the final link from viewform? to formResponse?

-Then put your updated Google Form Link, Google Form ID & Form Name (Tab Name In Google Spreadsheets) to the corresponding variables.
+Then put your updated Google Form Link, Google Spreadsheet Form ID & Form Name (Tab Name In Google Spreadsheets) to the corresponding variables.

 Note: for any spaces in Tab Name, replace with "+".
 Example - Form Responses, becomes "Form+Responses".